 Don’t go too far with Wrinkle Remover or you’ll end up looking like Joan Rivers or Bruce Jenner.
 Charlie was squinting a bit, so I applied a little bit between his eyebrows and around his eyes using a size 3 brush so I didn’t blur out the great freckles on his face.
 Then I did a second application using a size 20 brush to soften the lines cast by the sun, under his eyes.

 Charlie has hazel eyes but they needed to stand out more so I brushed on some teal eye tint, adjusting the fade to 80%.
+With PicMonkey it’s easy to change eye color.

 I went minimal with Charlie.
 I brushed on Teeth Whiten to polish up his smile and then Cross Process (in the Effects tab) using the green filter to complement his eyes.